unanoc/assets-manager/web/Testing.md

 7. Select a logo .PNG file
 8. Fill Website field
 9. Fill Description field
+10. Add at least two links
+11. Select at least one tag
-10. Press Check button --> if there is an error, fix it (e.g. image size is wrong)
+12. Press Check button --> if there is an error, fix it (e.g. image size is wrong)
-11. Press Create Pull Request
+13. Press Create Pull Request
  --> progress shown on button
  --> PR is created
 Check the PR in Github, it contains the correct logo.png and info.json files.